woile/decli/README.rst

 - dest - The name of the attribute to be added to the object returned by parse_args().

-`more info about arguments <https://docs.python.org/3/library/argparse.html#the-add-argument-method>`_
+More info about `arguments <https://docs.python.org/3/library/argparse.html#the-add-argument-method>`_

 Example: